 George B. Pegram Award

-The Award recognizes physics educators who have demonstrated outstanding ability in undergraduate education in at least one of the following ways:
+The award recognizes physics educators who have demonstrated outstanding ability in undergraduate education in at least one of the following ways:

 - By authoring an undergraduate physics textbook which has received national recognition for its excellent quality,